If you work in the

 You will need:

-Once you complete and pass the course, print out your interim certificate.
+Once you complete and pass the course, you will recieve an interim certiciate.
+It is valid for 28 days.

 You will not be able to work with ID scanners if your interim certificate expires and you have not received your new photo competency card.